Birmingham Snow Hill railway station

-The present Snow Hill station has three platforms for National Rail trains.
-When it was originally reopened in 1987, it had four, but one was later converted in 1999 for use as a terminus for West Midlands Metro trams on the line from Wolverhampton.
-This tram terminus closed in October 2015, in order for the extension of the West Midlands Metro through Birmingham city centre to be connected; this included a dedicated embankment for trams alongside the station and included a new through stop serving Snow Hill.
-This platform is due to be returned to heavy rail use.
+The present station has three platforms for National Rail trains.
+When it reopened in 1987, it had four, but one was converted in 1999 for use as a terminus for Midland Metro trams from Wolverhampton.
+This terminus closed in October 2015, in order for the extension of the metro through Birmingham city centre via a dedicated embankment alongside the station, which included a new through stop serving Snow Hill.
+The fourth platform is due to be returned to heavy rail use in 2026.